The Cincinnati Post: Decline and closure

 The Post published its final print edition on December 31, 2007.
 The commemorative "Farewell Edition" led with the headline "-30-", meaning "the end" in newsroom jargon.
 About 30 Enquirer employees assigned to Post operations lost their jobs.
 At a farewell party in the Post newsroom, a band played for the first time the "Cincinnati Post March", which was composed by John N. Klohr and Frank Simon in 1931 for the paper's 50th anniversary.
 WCPO-TV replaced the Post as sponsor of the local qualification rounds of the Scripps National Spelling Bee.

 The Post came to an end due to a number of factors, including the end of the joint operating agreement, a 75% decrease in readership, and decreasing advertising revenues.
 By the paper's closing, its circulation had fallen to about 25,000 on weekdays and 34,000 on Saturdays, versus the Enquirer's 195,000 on weekdays and Saturdays and 280,000 on Sundays.
 However, some Post employees faulted the Enquirer for neglecting its partner, citing empty or outdated newsboxes and uncooperative subscription agents.
 A 2009 study attempted to measure the impact of the Post's closure on the political process in Northern Kentucky, a traditional stronghold for the paper.
 It concluded that the closure caused an initial short-term decline in political competition and voter turnout, despite the Post having low circulation in its final years.

+By 2025, a non-profit group called the Child Advocacy for Rights & Equity claimed to have resurrected the paper.